mandubian/play-siena/README.markdown

 > **Note** v1.x only supported GAE but this is not the case anymore.
 Other NoSQL Databases will be added later.

-> **Note** play-siena v2.0.4 embeds siena v1.0.0-b6: don't worry about the beta6, the code is quite stable!